| President Roosevelt’s announcement formally

 2315.
 In 30 minutes, Colonel Sato had his men off the beach and moving

 The 785 men of the reinforced 2d Battalion, 61st Infantry were not so

-in the channel between Bataan and Corregidor and the battalion
+current in the channel between Bataan and Corregidor and the battalion

-landed east of North Point where all defensive positions were still intact.
-The craft
+landed east of North Point where all defensive positions were still

-the cliffs overlooking the beach area at Hooker Point.
-He could see the
+nestled in the cliffs overlooking the beach area at Hooker Point.
+He

-were only 30 feet wide backed by 30-foot-high cliffs.
+that were only 30 feet wide backed by 30-foot-high cliffs.
 Most of the

-officers were killed early in the landing, and the huddled survivors were hit with
+officers were killed early in the landing, and the huddled survivors

 Private First Class David L. Johnson remembered a sailor named Hamilton